 Where do I go first when I arrive for Fall Orientation?

-When you arrive at Westmont, go to the upper entrance of campus and follow the signs to the residence hall in which you'll be living; you will unload your belongings, check into your room, move your car to lower campus, and then visit the Orientation Welcome Center (located on the Kerrwood Lawn) to pick up your Orientation folder and schedule.
+When you arrive at Westmont, go to the upper entrance of campus and follow the signs to the residence hall in which you'll be living; friendly Orientation volunteers will be available to help guide you to your destination.

 Are there events for my parents at Orientation?